-The Trustee is responsible for the other information, which comprises the Trustees' report, (including the Trustee's Summary of Contribution and the Report on Actuarial Liabilities), the Actuary's Certification of Schedules of Contributions, the TCFD Report, the Implementation Statement and Appendices.
+The Trustee is responsible for the other information, which comprises the Trustee's' report, (including the Trustee's Summary of Contribution and the Report on Actuarial Liabilities), the Actuary's Certification of Schedules of Contributions, the Implementation Statement and Appendices.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or any form of assurance conclusion thereon in this report.